davesag/amqp-event-tester/README.md

 {
   [eventKey]: {
     queue: 'Queue to listen on',
-    response: 'event to respond with'
+    response: 'event to respond with',
+    data: { some: 'data to respond with' }
   },
   ...
 }